NHSDigital/booking-and-referral-media/src/ValidationReferralPages/APP4-ValidationPages/App4HowDoesITWork.md

 ### Make a Referral (Validation Request)

-Making a referral for this application follows the {{pagelink:design-core, text:standard pattern for BaRS operations}}.@@@@
+Making a referral for this application follows the {{pagelink:core-standardpattern, text:standard pattern for BaRS operations}}.

-The message definition that defines this payload for this application is: {{link:MessageDefinition-BARS-MessageDefinition-ServiceRequest-Request-Validation}} @@@
+The message definition that defines this payload for this application is: {{link:MessageDefinition-BARS-MessageDefinition-ServiceRequest-Request-Validation}}
 <p>

 <hr>